xeago/gradblog/graduation/extended-abstract.md

 <!-- # Abstract -->

 ## Work environment
-During August 2012 and February 2013 Twan has been operational in VideofyMe's office; located at [Tullhus 3, Skeppsbron 111 30 Stockholm, Sweden](http://g.co/maps/2fvk8).
+From August 2012 through February 2013 Twan has been operational in VideofyMe's office; located at [Tullhus 3, Skeppsbron 111 30 Stockholm, Sweden](http://g.co/maps/2fvk8).

 <!-- ## Test Results: I think the location for this node is weird. -->